Sainte-Maxime

 Sainte-Maxime (/fr/; Occitan and Provençal: Santa Maxima) is a Resort town in the Var department of the Provence-Alpes-Côte d'Azur region in Southeastern France.
-Located on the French Riviera (Côte d'Azur), 90 km west from Nice and 130 km east from Marseille, it had a population of 14,394 in 2022.
+It is located on the French Riviera (Côte d'Azur), 90 km west from Nice and 130 km east from Marseille.
 Its inhabitants are called Maximois or Maximoises in French.

 Geography

 The town faces southward on the northern shore of the Gulf of Saint-Tropez.
 In the north the Massif des Maures mountain range protects it from the cold winds of the mistral.
 It is the seat of the canton of Sainte-Maxime.